oceanmodeling/fabm-oxypom/doc/joss/paper.md

 # Summary

-OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO), such as re-aeration, mineralization, and primary production, in fresh, transitional and marine waters.
+OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO), such as re-aeration, mineralization, and primary production in fresh, transitional and marine waters.
-Both are implemented in the `Fortran`-based Framework for Aquatic Biogeochemical Models [FABM, @Bruggeman2014] for reusability in a variety of hydrodynamic models, in realistic and idealized applications, and for interoperability with other aquatic process models.
+OxyPOM, DiaMO, and an additional light penetration model are implemented in the `Fortran`-based Framework for Aquatic Biogeochemical Models [FABM, @Bruggeman2014] for reusability in a variety of hydrodynamic models, in realistic and idealized applications, and for interoperability with other aquatic process models.
-With these models, we include an updated light profile implementation and testcases for simulating DO at Cuxhaven Station in the Elbe estuary 2005--2024; for this, we use the hydrodynamic General Ocean Turbulence Model [GOTM, @Burchard2002] including tides, and `R` and `bash` scripts for including weather and river data from [kuestendaten.de](https://www.kuestendaten.de).
+A demonstration and validation test case for simulating multi-decadal DO near Cuxhaven in the Elbe tidal estuary is provided, including `R` and `bash` scripts for including weather and river data from [kuestendaten.de](https://www.kuestendaten.de).

 # Statement of need